Special Educational Needs and Disabilities

 Who will oversee and plan the education programme?
 Who will be working with the child/young person, how often and what their roles will be?

-The SENCO, Mrs. Victoria Burt, will co-ordinate provision to ensure it meets the individual student’s specific needs.
+The SENCo, Ms Emma Kirby, will co-ordinate provision to ensure it meets the individual student’s specific needs.
 Individual teachers are responsible for making lessons accessible to all.

-- Information on students with Special Educational Needs is provided by the SENCO to all staff.
+- Information on students with Special Educational Needs or Disabilities is provided by the SENCO to all staff.
 Advice, assistance and support are also given to all teachers if requested, by specialist staff to help with differentiation, modifying written materials and ideas to ensure accessibility for all pupils.
-The academy has a number of Teaching Assistants with a range of specialist knowledge/training.
+The Academy has a number of Teaching Assistants (TAs) with a range of specialist knowledge/training.

 - TAs work with designated groups of students within a year group.
 This allows them to gain a clear understanding of their needs and strategies to support.
 TAs will support students within the classroom.
 Additionally they monitor and track the progress of their students and liaise with parents.
 Additional support is delivered in a number of ways depending on student’s needs

-- Please see the Academy Provision Map for greater details on each intervention.
+- Please see the Academy Provision Map above for greater details on each intervention.

 - The specialist dyslexia teacher works with small groups of students with a diagnosis of dyslexia and/or severe dyslexia traits identified within the academy.